caiks/WBOT02/README.md

 Can have low valency and high valency (computed) variables for the same pixel if the variables are shuffle-linked to prevent tautological alignments.

 Experiment with gradually declining thresholds to avoid a lot of useless non-alignments at the start of the path.

+Balanced valency compared to edge detection.
+Easier to implement than edge detection which is also absolute brightness independent.
+Perhaps we should do the bucketing based on the larger tiled area.
+Or perhaps we should detect the overall lighting and simply translate the fixed, with the bottom and top values larger or smaller as needed.
+Of course, films are set at the lighting levels desired by the director, and the light or dark is meaningful.
+Edge detection, being relative, in addition to surface might well be better.

 Remodelling.
 Driver models.
 If we remodel by inducing a new model from the history, remember that the sample is only representative for the hotspots of the old model.
 I suppose, however, the new model will only be a tidying up of weakened alignments and lopsidedness, so the new hotspots will proabably be fine and new samples will still be likely and representative.